Let the family discover the city together! – ‘Budapest with Kids’ map published

 Photo: Babagúz

 In this light, the Budapest with Kids map proposes more than 100 special places from natural playgrounds through green shops and cultural programmes all the way to family-friendly catering outlets.
-“The map features tried and trusted favourites, the sort of places that we like to visit with our own families: one of our old favourites is the Pony Courtyard at Normafa, we enjoyed a family picnic birthday in the beautiful wooden playground of Szent Ferenc Hospital, both my son and daughter learnt to walk in the great parks of Újbuda, while most weeks we find something to read in the Bartók Pagony bookshop,” says Anna Babics about the overtly subjective selections.
+“The map features proven and trusted favourites, the sort of places that we like to visit with our own families: one of our old favourites is the Pony Courtyard at Normafa, we enjoyed a family picnic birthday in the beautiful wooden playground of Szent Ferenc Hospital, both my son and daughter learnt to walk in the great parks of Újbuda, while most weeks we find something to read in the Bartók Pagony bookshop,” says Anna Babics about the overtly subjective selections.

 Illustrations of places waiting to be discovered were made by László Báthori, while the overall refined design of the city compass is the work of Zita Lengyel-Szabó: “Laci and I looked through dozens of foreign city map designs, for days we just drew inspiration because we wanted to create a really fine product.”